Pylons/pyramid/docs/narr/urldispatch.rst

    >>> request.route_url('youtube', video_id='oHg5SJYRHA0')
    >>> "https://youtube.com/watch/oHg5SJYRHA0"

-All pattern replacements and calls to :meth:`pyramid.request.Request.route_url` will work as expected.
-Note that :meth:`pyramid.request.Request.route_path` will also just return the external URLs path part.
+Most pattern replacements and calls to :meth:`pyramid.request.Request.route_url` will work as expected.
+However, calls to :meth:`pyramid.request.Request.route_path` against external patterns will raise an exception, and passing ``_app_url`` to :meth:`~pyramid.request.Request.route_url` to generate a URL against a route that has an external pattern will also raise an exception.

 .. index::
    single: redirecting to slash-appended routes